MeeranB/learn-express-middleware/README.md

 You can check whether your app is running in production using `process.env.NODE_ENV`.
 Production environments like Heroku will set this environment variable to "production".

 Amend your error-handler to send a standard HTTP status message in production, and the entire error stack trace in development.
+To test you can amend the `"dev"` script in the `package.json` to `NODE_ENV=production nodemon workshop/server.js`.

 **Hint**: look at the `error.stack` property.
 **Hint**: use a `<pre>` tag so the error stack displays nicely.